Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Chimera.md

 - monster/environment/underdark
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Chimera"]
 ---
 # Chimera
 *Source: Monster Manual p.
-39, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Sleeping Dragon's Wake, Baldur's Gate: Descent Into Avernus*
+39. Available in the SRD and the Basic Rules.*

 Chimeras were created after mortals summoned Demogorgon to the world.
 The Prince of Demons, unimpressed with the creatures that surrounded it, transformed them into horrific, multi-headed monstrosities.
 This act gave rise to the first chimeras.